Cristiano blocks Greenwood, gets kicked out of FIFA 22 and United fans want their shirt money

 WHAT HAPPENED?

 Last Sunday, Harriet Robson, Greenwood’s girlfriend, posted images on her social networks in which she accuses the player of assaulting her at her home.
-In the images she appears with blows to the body and her mouth bloodied.
-Plus, she even posted audio of Greenwood trying to force her to have sex with him.
+In the images he appears with blows to the body and his bloody mouth.
+In addition, he even published an audio in which Greenwood tries to force her to have sex with him.

 On the same day, the athlete was arrested by local authorities on charges of rape and domestic violence.